BoeJaker/Docker-MediaServer/README.md

 </br>

 ## WSL - Windows only
-WSL2 (Windows Subsytem for Linux 2) is a linux VM (Virtual Machine) that docker uses to run containers this must be installed for docker to function as expected
+WSL2 (Windows Subsytem for Linux 2) is a linux VM (Virtual Machine) that docker uses to run containers this must be installed for docker to function as expected.

 ## Docker - Required
 If you haven't installed docker on your machine visit the Docker website (https://www.docker.com/) and follow the instructions to install Docker for your operating system.